Hong Kong Alliance in Support of Patriotic Democratic Movements of China: Inception and early years

 In 1989, the sudden death of the former General Secretary of the Chinese Communist Party (CCP) Hu Yaobang, widely considered a liberal figure within the party leadership, sparked a series of protests at Tiananmen Square.
 The Hong Kong Federation of Students (FHKS) visited the student protesters in Beijing and mobilised for the support of the Hong Kong society after they returned to Hong Kong.
 On 20 May 1989 after Premier Li Peng imposed the martial law, the Joint Committee on the Promotion of Democratic Government (JCPDG), an umbrella organisation of the local pro-democracy activists decided to hold a demonstration at the Victoria Park and marched to the headquarters of New China News Agency (NCNA).
 On 21 May during the No. 8 typhoon signal, more than a million people marched in the street in support of the Tiananmen protests.
 The Hong Kong Alliance in Support of Patriotic Democratic Movements of China was founded during the march.

-On 4 June 1989, the Beijing government bloodily suppressed the peaceful protest.
+On 4 June 1989, the Beijing government deployed troops to suppress the demonstrations.
 After the massacre, delegates from more than 200 civil groups elected a 20-member Standing Committee headed by Szeto Wah and Martin Lee to hold the subsequent commemorations and actions.
 The Alliance helped the "Operation Yellowbird", providing shelters and financial assistance in helping smuggling leaders of the democracy movement out of China.
 The Alliance also set up a database of the democracy movement and published works related to the movement.
 It also maintained close relationship with the Tiananmen Mothers initiated by Ding Zilin, a group of family members of those who were killed in the massacre, which vocally supported the democracy movements in China.
 State-run People's Daily accused the Alliance of having intention to overthrow the Chinese government.
 Szeto and Lee, who were members of the Hong Kong Basic Law Drafting Committee were unseated by Beijing after the duo resigned from the committee after the massacre.